Shyan1943/project3/README.md

     Error found : "The aria-labelledby attribute must point to an element in the same document."
     Corrective action : assign id="navbarDropdownSchedule" to aria-labelledby="navbarDropdownSchedule".
 Learn from https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Techniques/Using_the_aria-labelledby_attribute
     Result : Document checking completed.
 No errors or warnings to show.

+3. Check CSS by using https://jigsaw.w3.org/css-validator/
+    Error found : "Property `.fa-picture-o` size doesn't exist.
+The closest matching property name is resize : 4rem" Corrective action : remove `resize : 4rem;` in style.css, but to `class="fa-5x"` at template.html Result : Fixed bug!!
+No more error

 5. US3 User interactions design
     Error found : table body very messy while hover due to size enlarge